razorpay/razorpay-quick-payments/README.txt

 you to do the following:

 1. Add a few custom variables and some markup to a page.
-2. Specify the amount, name and other custom details as page metadata by using Screen Options -> Custom Fields.
+2. Specify the amount, name, description and other custom details as page metadata by using Screen Options -> Custom Fields.
 3. Write [RZP] wherever you want on the post and the button to show up.
 4. The plugin takes over and completes the payment.